 Keep hydrated throughout the day.
 Even if you feel cold, your body is using up lots of water by keeping you both warm and upright!

 Hungry, thirsty, or chilly?
 Fuel-up with a tummy warming beverage and snack from the Cascade Grill or Chinook Cafe.
-Warm up next to the fire pit while eating a kabob from the new Schuss Cafe or fill up on a taco from the Que Tu Taco Truck.
+Warm up next to the fire pit while eating a kabob from the new Schuss Cafe.

 Be Safe & Secure

 Get to know the mountain by picking up a free trail map.
 Review the Skier/Rider Responsibility Code.

 Security is on staff, however Crystal is not responsible for lost or stolen equipment.

 If you’d like to store your boots or pack, Crystal offers coin-operated lockers in the rental shop and restrooms.
 Or, if you need to access your belongings throughout the day, we suggest using Ski Check located at the base of the slopes atop the main stairs on your left.

 If you forgot your gloves, coat or any other necessities, don’t worry.
 The Right Angle Sports Shop has you covered.
 Please note Crystal does not rent clothing.